its-manny/HeadFirstDesignPatterns/README.md

 ### Decorator
 > Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing
 > for extending functionality.
+### Factory
+> Defines as interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method
+> lets a class defer instantiation to subclasses.